directus/directus/docs/guides/real-time/chat/react.md

 import { authentication, createDirectus, realtime } from '@directus/sdk';
 ```

-- `createDirectus` is the hook that initializes a Directus client.
+- `createDirectus` is a function that initializes a Directus client.
-- `authentication` authenticates a user with the login and password.
+- `authentication` provides methods to authenticate a user.
-- `realtime` establishes a WebSocket connectivity.
+- `realtime` provides methods to establish a WebSocket connection.

 Also import `useState` and `useEffect` from react.